The following list contains the serving members of the Callers Club Council. To email them click on their name. For a brief bio select the down arrow.

 Membership Officer since 2016, Public Relations Officer 2015

-Cliff was the founder caller for Humberside Steppers, a club over 30 years old, and has been on the calling roster for several other clubs in Yorkshire and further afield.
-His principal calling commitments these days are as calling partner at Harmony Squares along with Gene Turner and as caller for White Rose Squares, helping students and more experienced dancers to enjoy the Basic, Mainstream and Plus programs.
-Cliff and Gene are ably supported at Harmony Squares by Jackie and Sandra (who actually run the club, though they let the guys think it is them).
-Cliff and Gene made their first tentative steps as recording artistes a few years ago (though Cliff is slightly ahead, having made 1/7th of a record while Gene wasn’t looking as he was away in Australia).
+Cliff was the founder caller for Humberside Steppers, a club over 35 years old, and has been on the calling roster for several other clubs in Yorkshire and further afield.
+Latterly his principal calling commitments were as calling partner at Harmony Squares along with Gene Turner and as caller for White Rose Squares, helping students and more experienced dancers to enjoy the Basic, Mainstream and Plus programs.
+Cliff and Gene have always been ably supported at Harmony Squares by Jackie and Sandra (who actually run the club, though they let the guys think it is them).
+Cliff and Gene made their first tentative steps as recording artistes a few years ago (though Cliff is slightly ahead, having made 1/7 th of a record while Gene wasn’t looking as he was away in Australia).

 A member of the Square Dance Callers Club of Great Britain (SDCCGB), Cliff was elected to its Council, served a year as PRO and is currently its Membership Officer.
 He is also a member of the Northern Area Regional Callers Assembly, currently on its committee as Treasurer and has been involved with the Committee of Grand Square – United Kingdom for many years.
-All of these positions are part of Cliff’s attempts to give back to Square Dancing some of the fun he has derived from it and he tries to encourage, mentor and train other callers in the hope that they will experience some of that same enjoyment.
+All of these positions are part of Cliff’s attempts to give back to Square Dancing some of the fun he has derived from it.

 Stephen graduated as a European Square Dancer back in 1973 and danced into the early nineties before taking a break.
 In 2011 he returned to Rounds and Squares and soon became involved in the promotion of his local round dance club.
 Over the years, this has grown to now include involvement with the callers club, round dance council and the square dance association.
 His main input is in the promotion and use of social media but he has also recently taken up the microphone to help out at his local round dance club.
 He says he is very privileged to work alongside an amazing group of dedicated volunteers who believe this form of dance is a valuable activity for the community.